mir-group/nequip/README.md

  - [Community, contact, questions, and contributing](#community-contact-questions-and-contributing)

 > [!IMPORTANT]
 > A [major backwards-incompatible update](./docs/guide/upgrading.md) to the `nequip` package was released on April 23rd 2025 as version v0.7.0.
-The previous version v0.6.2 can still be found for use with existing config files in the GitHub Releases as and on PyPI.
+The previous version v0.6.2 can still be found for use with existing config files in the GitHub Releases and on PyPI.

 ## Installation and usage